James Fearon

 James D. Fearon (born c.
 1963) is the Theodore and Francis Geballe Professor of Political Science at Stanford University; he is known for his work on the theory of civil wars, international bargaining, war's inefficiency puzzle, audience costs, and ethnic constructivism.
 According to a 2011 survey of International Relations scholars, Fearon is among the most influential International Relations scholars of the last twenty years.
 His 1995 article "Rationalist Explanations for War" is the most assigned journal article in International Relations graduate training at U.S. universities.

 Academic career

 Fearon has a PhD from UC Berkeley and a BA from Harvard University.
 At Berkeley, Kenneth Waltz was Fearon's dissertation advisor.
-He is a NAS member since 2012.
+He is a National Academy of Sciences member since 2012.